First Time Here?

 A typical worship service lasts just about an hour.
 Sometimes the service will run longer for special events, invited guests, or other worship dynamics.

-What time should I plan to arrive at either service?
+What time should I plan to arrive for worship service?

-We suggest that you arrive at least 10 minutes prior to the start of a service.
-This allows time to enter the sanctuary, as well as prepare yourself for the worship.
+We suggest that you arrive at least 10 minutes prior to the start of service.
+This allows time to enter the sanctuary, as well as prepare yourself to worship.
 We understand you cannot always arrive early, and so we are still very happy that you choose to join us!

 Does St. Paul offer Sunday School for my children?

-Yes, we are very happy to offer Sunday School to children age 3 and above.
-Sunday School begins after fellowship at 10:30 AM and runs one hour.
-The Sunday School experience is a safe and loving environment for learning, prayer, song, and art.
+Although currently not in session due to the continued concerns of Covid, we will offer Sunday School to children of all ages when we are again able to.
+Sunday School begins after fellowship at around 10:30 am and runs approximately 50 minutes.
+The Sunday School experience is a safe and loving environment for learning, prayer, song, along with arts and crafts.
 St. Paul believes that our faith begins at a very early age and we endeavor to teach children how God and His son Jesus Christ loves them dearly!

-Please check your children in with the Sunday School teacher at the room entrance within Fellowship Hall.
+Please check your children in with the Sunday School teachers in the Narthex area prior to them going to their classroom.
 Check out also occurs when the teacher recognizes the parent or guardian and formally transfers the child to them.

 Is there somewhere I can take my young child during the service if needed?

-Yes, we offer light snacks, coffee, tea, and juice in Luther’s Café located in Fellowship Hall next to the narthex.
-Luther’s Café opens following the first service at around 10:00 AM.
+Yes, we currently (and safely) offer light snacks, coffee, tea, and juice in Luther's Café located in the Fellowship Hall next to the narthex.
+Luther's Café opens following the service at around 10:00 AM.
 We would love to have you join us for some great refreshments and awesome fellowship!

 How can I learn more about St. Paul or get other information?